KrShivanshu/Amazon-Price-Tacker/readme.md

 3. Max Price

 ## Prerequisites
-1. Python version 3.0 or above install in system.
+1. Python version 3.0 or above installed in system.
 2. Terminal or command prompt
-3. Chrome browser
+3. Chrome browser installed

 ## Steps to run the application
 1. Download the project
 2. Extract the zip file of the project
 3. Find your chrome version
     - Open Chrome -> Settings -> About -> Version
-4. Download chrome driver as your chrome browser version
+4. Download chrome driver same as your chrome browser version
     - [Download Chrome Driver](https://chromedriver.chromium.org/)
     - Extract and save the .exe file in project root folder
     - Driver name should be "chromedriver.exe"